 - Muscle spasms.

 - Intense or dull pain.

 Underneath the spine is an elastic-like muscle known as the spinal disc.
 It’s flat, spherical, and offers a large range of motion in addition to stability.
 It’s common for discs to move out of place, resulting in severe agony and discomfort.
 As we get older, our muscles weaken, which might lead to this condition.

 If a disc slips, it has the potential to harm nearby nerves, resulting in tingling, numbness, and even paralysis.
 The back, like the rest of the body, is capable of self-healing.
 There are many home remedies you can use to alleviate pain, including ice and a heating pad.
-To avoid nerve damage and long-term discomfort from a probable slipped disc, it is critical to see a back doctor as soon as possible.
+To avoid nerve damage and long-term discomfort from a probably slipped disc, it is critical to see a back doctor as soon as possible.